PedroScalabrin/Project_Pizza/README.md

 This project was created to simulate a pizzeria website.
 It was done only with JavaScript, HTML and CSS

-Made by: Pedro Chiosini Scalabrin
+Made by: Pedro Chiosini Scalabrin.\
 Date: 05/05/2021